loda-lang/loda-programs/README.md

 ## Language

 The LODA language is an assembly language with focus on arithmetic and number-theoretical operations.
 It supports an unbounded set of memory cells storing integers, common arithmetic operations, calling other programs, and a loop based on a lexicographical order descent on memory regions.
+The name "LODA" means
+"Lexicographical Order Descent Assembly."

 Here is a basic example of a LODA program for computing the Fibonacci numbers: